tenzir/tenzir/web/blog/vast-v2.1/index.md

 ---

 [VAST v2.1][github-vast-release] is out!
-This release comes with a particular focus on performance and reducing the size of VAST databases, and brings a new utility for optimizing databases in production.
+This release comes with a particular focus on performance and reducing the size of VAST databases.
+It brings a new utility for optimizing databases in production, allowing existing deployments to take full advantage of the improvements after updating.

 [github-vast-release]: https://github.com/tenzir/vast/releases/tag/v2.1.0